PRO100BYTE/ProjectArcade-Wiki/systems-and-emulators/supported-game-systems/others/windows.md

 ## Information

-Windows games don't need any emulator to function, they can be run natively from the RetroBat interface.
+Windows games don't need any emulator to function, they can be run natively from the ProjectArcade interface.